matomo-org/developer-documentation/docs/4.x/form-analytics/reference.md

 Allows you to set the tracker instances the tracker should use when tracking your forms.
 Can be either a single tracker instance, or an array of Piwik tracker instances.
-This is useful when you are working with multiple Piwik tracker instances using `Piwik.getTracker` instead of `Piwik.addTracker`.
+This is useful when you are working with multiple Piwik tracker instances using `Matomo.getTracker` instead of `Matomo.addTracker`.

 ### `setTrackingTimer(delayInMilliSeconds)`